Loading...

 This process involves checking and incorporating into the research plan the servers, repositories, databases, and training systems provided by universities or research institutions.
 Support environments for research data management and utilization are being developed at institutions such as the National Institute of Informatics and universities nationwide, and their use is encouraged.

-This is the process of storing data obtained from experiments, intermediate processing, or surveys in accordance with appropriate formats, naming conventions, and storage rules.
+This is the process of placing data obtained from experiments, intermediate processing, or surveys into storage in accordance with appropriate formats, naming conventions, and storage rules.
 It is considered fundamental to ensuring data quality and reliability.

 Step 5: Data Search, Discovery, and Collection